cosmos/sdk-tutorials/academy/3-my-own-chain/events.md

 }
 ```

 When two players play one after the other, the context collates the attributes of `move-played` all together in a single array in an appending fashion, with the older attributes at the lower indices, starting at `0`.
-For instance, to test the attributes of the second `move-played` event, you have to rely on array slices like `event.Attributes[5:]`:
+For instance, you have to rely on array slices like `event.Attributes[5:]` to test the attributes of the second `move-played` event:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/two-events/x/checkers/keeper/msg_server_play_move_test.go#L261-L292]
 func TestPlayMove2Emitted(t *testing.T) {